 Although usually danced to quicker tempo music, Balboa can also be adapted to slower music, allowing more time for intricate footwork.

 The lights dim, the heat on the dance floor rises and night creeps slowly towards morning - that's the time for Blues dancing!

 Whether you're dancing with a partner or on your own, Blues is about experiencing the full range of human emotion - love, passion, joy, sadness, pain..

 There's no limit to the emotions that music can evoke in us, and likewise no limit to where Blues can take you in your dancing - if only you're ready to let it!

 Frankie Manning & Dawn Hampton called it slow dancing, Mura Dehn called it Blues dancing.
 Experience dancing to great artists such as B.B King, Muddy Waters, Sidney Bechet, Bix Beiderbecke, Dinah Washington, Ella Fitzgerald, Nina Simone, Diana Krall, Norah Jones and Carla Bruni.

 Social Big Apple: Learn your Suzi Q from your Swing-a-roo, your Truckin’ from your Wiggle!
-The Big Apple was born in the 30s in Columbia, South Carolina, and takes its name from the 'Big Apple' Juke Joint where it was first danced.
+The Big Apple was born in the 30s in Columbia, South Carolina and takes its name from the 'Big Apple' Juke Joint where it was first danced.
 It became an extremely popular social dance in its day and even spread to the Savoy Ballroom, Harlem, the home of the Lindy Hop.